 Overall, the job outlook for manicurists and pedicurists is positive.
 This shows how important beauty is to the population as a whole.
-Per O*Net, job openings for manicurists and pedicurists are expected to increase by 16% through 2022.
+Per CareerOneStop, job openings for manicurists and pedicurists are expected to increase by 10% through 2028.
 Reported salaries in Vermont tend to be fairly impressive.
-The average nail technician in the state earns $30,800 per year, and the highest-paid nail technicians earn more than $56,300 per year (O*Net, 2014).
+The average nail technician in the state earns $30,800 per year, and the highest-paid nail technicians earn more than $36,130 per year (Bureau of Labor Statistics, 2020).

 Once you complete your education and get out into the cosmetology industry, you can find out what it's really like to be a nail technician.
 You may have to be flexible in your schedule, as you may have scheduled clients and walk-ins.
 You must accommodate them both.
 It is also crucial to communicate with your clients, understand what they want, and know how to give it to them.
 This may include coming up with nail art designs, working with patients with particularly sensitive skin, or creating designs for special occasions.